mallickhruday/Lanem/README.md

 ## Contribution

-Feedback is more than welcome and pull requests are accepted!
+Feedback is more than welcome and pull requests get accepted!

 You can either contact me via GitHub or find me on [http://dusted.codes](http://dusted.codes/).